openocd-org/openocd/src/tcl/README_ABOUT_TCL.txt

      Yea, the entire thing is done that way.

      IF is a command.
 SO is "FOR" and "WHILE" and "DO" and the others.
-That is why I keep using the prhase it is a "command"
+That is why I keep using the phase it is a "command"

  === END: Sidebar: About "commands" ===

-Paramter 1 to the IF command is expected to be an expression.
+Parameter 1 to the IF command is expected to be an expression.

 As such, I do not need to wrap it in {braces}.

-In this case, the "expression" is the resul of the "CATCH" command.
+In this case, the "expression" is the result of the "CATCH" command.

 CATCH - is an error catcher.